 PGHC's current operating room ("OR") capacity consists of ten general and special purpose ORs and two caesarean ORs ("C-section rooms").
 At the Largo replacement hospital, the applicant originally proposed to construct nine general and special purpose ORs in space designed for ten ORs, with unfinished space is labeled as storage space.
 At the May 17, 2016 project status conference, I requested that the applicant "reduce the number of finished operating rooms by at least one operating room, eliminate the unfinished OR, and reduce the 10-OR suite to an 8-OR suite."
-In its August 31, 2016 modifications, the applicants scaled back the number of finished ORs that is sufficient to add two additional ORs later, subject to the Commission's issuance of a CON.
+In its August 31, 2016 modifications, the applicants scaled back the number of finished operating rooms to eight as I requested, and retained storage space adjacent to the finished ORs that is sufficient to add two additional ORs later, subject to the Commission's issuance of a CON.